KenKundert/abraxas/README.rst

 ======================================

 Be aware that Abraxas is being deprecated in favor of `Advendesora
-<https://github.com/KenKundert/avendesora`_.
-The only new functionality that has
+<https://github.com/KenKundert/avendesora>`_.
+The only new functionality that
-been added to Abraxas recently is the ability to export your accounts to Avendesora (abraxas --export).
+has been added to Abraxas recently is the ability to export your accounts to Avendesora (abraxas --export).
+See the bottom of this file for instructions on how to use this new feature.

 Introduction